Breakdown of collinear factorization in the exclusive photoproduction of a $ \pi ^{0}\gamma $ pair with large invariant mass: Conclusions

-We have shown that the exclusive photoproduction of a pair of $\pi^0\gamma$ with large invariant mass cannot be analyzed in a purely collinear factorization framework at the leading twist, due to a Glauber pinch for the gluon exchange channel.
-This is illustrated by the fact that a na\"ive calculation \textit{assuming} collinear factorization diverges precisely for those diagrams where this Glauber pinch can occur.
-Our results further imply that the corresponding crossed process of $\pi^0$-nucleon scattering to two photons also suffers from the same Glauber pinch.
-The pinched Glauber gluon in our analysis corresponds to one of the two active gluons that would usually participate in the hard partonic scattering level -- It is for precisely this reason that the amplitude diverges if one attempts to compute this contribution at leading order and leading twist, assuming collinear factorization na\"ively.
+Furthermore, our results imply that the corresponding crossed process of $\pi^0$-nucleon scattering to two photons also suffers from the same issue, since the Glauber pinch is also present there.
+One important and peculiar aspect of our findings is that the pinched Glauber gluon in our analysis corresponds to one of the two active gluons that would usually participate in the hard partonic scattering level -- In fact, it is precisely for this reason that the amplitude diverges if one attempts to compute this contribution, already at leading order and leading twist, when collinear factorization is na\"ively assumed.

-However, we stress that for cases where the gluon exchange channel is forbidden, either due to electric charge conservation in the case of charged meson production, or due to C-parity conservation in the case of neutral vector meson production, the Glauber pinch does not exist, and the proof of factorization by Qiu and Yu \cite{Qiu:2022bpq, Qiu:2022pla} remains valid.
-To save the phenomenology for the photoproduction of $\pi^0\gamma$ pair, it is necessary to go \textit{beyond} collinear factorization - The natural approach is to introduce $k_T$-dependent distributions.
+However, we stress that for cases where the gluon exchange channel is forbidden, either due to electric charge conservation in the case of charged meson production, or due to C-parity conservation in the case of neutral vector meson production, the Glauber pinch does not exist at leading power, and collinear factorisation at leading twist is expected to work without issues.
+To save the phenomenology for the photoproduction of a $\pi^0\gamma$ pair, it is necessary to go \textit{beyond} standard collinear factorization - The natural approach is to introduce $k_T$-dependent distributions.
 We intend to address this issue in the future.

+Finally, we remark that there has been progress in a new approach for determining pinch singularities through tropical geometry, see e.g. \cite{Pak:2010pt,Jantzen:2012mw} and for some recent developments \cite{Gardi:2022khw,Fevola:2023kaw,Fevola:2023fzn}.
+While this approach is very promising, because it potentially gives a systematic way to find all regions, there is still some substantial development required.
+It would, however, be interesting to address the issues encountered in this work using this formalism.